Skip to main content

 Can Le Comptoir accommodate groups?

-Le Comptoir's Koreatown space is modest in scale, and the tasting menu format is not designed for large-group flexibility.
+Le Comptoir's Koreatown space is modest in scale, the tasting menu format is not designed for large-group flexibility.
 Parties of two are the natural fit; larger groups should check the venue's official channels before assuming availability.
 The structured, multi-course progression also means the experience does not lend itself to split agendas or late arrivals.

 Does Le Comptoir handle dietary restrictions?